magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 **Run**

 1. Copy the generated `kernel8.img` file to the `boot` partition of your Raspberry Pi flash card and delete `kernel7.img` as well as any other `kernel*.img` files on your SD card.
 Make sure you left all other files in the boot partition untouched (see [43](https://github.com/s-matyukevich/raspberry-pi-os/issues/43) and [158](https://github.com/s-matyukevich/raspberry-pi-os/issues/158) issues for details).

+   **Update** (2/10/21): students reported that UART1 stops to work with the newest Rpi3 firmware (either extracted from Raspbian OS or from the upstream github repo).
+The symptom: no "helloworld" is printed, while UART1 seems echoing fine.
+UART0 seems unaffected.
+My guess: it has something to do with the firmware's new device tree feature? **Action:** use older firmware provided by us: https://github.com/fxlin/p1-kernel/releases/tag/exp1-rpi3.

 1. Modify the `config.txt` file as described above.

 1. Connect the USB-to-TTL serial cable as described in the [Prerequisites](../lesson00/rpi-os.md).

 1. Power on your Raspberry Pi.

 1. Open your terminal emulator.
 You should be able to see the `Hello, world!` message there.

 **Aside (optional): prepare the SD card from scratch (w/o Raspbian)**